lalawue/mooncake/docs/language.md

 -- 2
 ```

-### self / Self
+### self / Self / Super

-you can use 'self' in instance method, likes in Lua, and use Self as class itself in class scope, including variable definition.
+- 'self' refers to class instance, you can use it in instance method, likes in Lua
+- 'Self' refers to class itself in class scope, including variable definition
+- 'Super' refers to super calss in class scope, including variable definition

 you can visit defined variable in sequence as what you write in the source.